peachananr/interactive_3d/README.md

 [View demo](http://www.thepetedesign.com/demos/interactive_3d.html)

 ## Compatibility
 Modern browsers such as Chrome, Firefox, and Safari on both desktop and smartphones have been tested.
-Not tested on IE.
+Not test on IE.

 ## Basic Usage
 jQuery Interactive 3D let you create a 3D interactive object using several images as frames allowing the user to drag around and manipulate the image.
 This plugin is perfect for showcasing your product on the web.